dhruvds9/BMI-Calculator-Flutter/README.md

-# BMI-Calculator-Flutter
+BMI Calculator in Flutter

-A simple BMI Calculator with a clean interface made using the flutter framework
+This is my version of a clean interface for a BMI calculator, made with the Flutter framework